roopemyller/distributed-cloud-storage-project/server/README.md

 Start a new terminal from server directory and run the following commands in it

+### PostgreSQL setup

+Make sure you have PostgreSQL installed and running.
+You should also create a new database for this project.

 ### Create .venv under the client

 `python -m venv .venv`